taylorjg/BrilliantCut/README.md

 > *UPDATE*
 >
-> I figured it out. `R.memoize` is just a simple wrapper around `R.memoizeWith` which has an additional function parameter to build the cache key strings. `R.memoize` uses an internal function to convert `arguments` to a cache key string.
+> I figured it out. `R.memoize` is just a simple wrapper around `R.memoizeWith` which has an additional parameter to build the cache key strings. `R.memoize` uses an internal function to convert `arguments` to a cache key string.
 >
-> `Array.prototype.map` invokes its callback with three arguments - `currentValue`, `index` and `array`.
+> `Array.prototype.map` invokes its callback with three arguments: `currentValue`, `index` and `array`.
 Therefore, all three of these arguments contribute to the cache key string.
-The `index` will be different on each invokation so the cache keys will all be different e.g. `1-0-<array>`, `1-1-<array>` and `1-2-<array>`.
+The `index` will be different on each invocation so the cache keys will all be different e.g. `1-0-<array>`, `1-1-<array>` and `1-2-<array>`.
 So memoization is taking place but it never finds any cache hits!
 >
 > To correct this, I changed how I create the memoized function from this:
 >
 > ```js
->     const memoized = R.memoize(calculateAllProfitsForRawChunk(cuts));
+>     const memoized = R.memoize(calculateMaxProfitForRawChunk(cuts));
 > ```
 >
 > to this: